 - FHA Loan

 FHA loans are available for people with credit scores of 580 or higher and down payments as low as 3.5%.
-This makes these loans more accessible than other mortgages.
+This makes FHA loans more accessible than other mortgages.

-This loan is a great option for people whose credit scores are 580 and higher, and who have a 3.5% down payment.
-Read more about other benefits below.
+FHA home loans are a great option for people whose credit scores are 580 and higher, and who have at least a 3.5% down payment.
+These more lenient financial qualifications make FHA loans a popular option for first-time home buyers, though you don’t need to be a first-time buyer to qualify.

 - A minimum 3.5% down payment.